Jonah Heim Preview, Player Props: Rangers vs. Twins

 Jonah Heim At The Plate

-- Heim has driven in a run in 39 games this season (40.2%), including 17 games with more than one RBI (17.5%).
-He has also driven in three or more of his team's runs in 10 contests.
+- Heim has picked up an RBI in 40.6% of his games this year, with two or more RBI in 18.8% of his games.
+He has also plated three or more runs in 11 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.